RodrigoBR1/Public_ITS/README.md

 Hi,

 I hope you are doing well.
 At the moment, this repository ("repo") is curated solely by me (Rodrigo), so for any inquires about the data and its use please feel free to reach me.
-My current work e-mail is [rodrigo.brito@mail.udp.cl](rodrigo.brito@mail.udp.cl), please state "ITS repository" in the subject so I can answer as soon as possible in case of an issue related to data quality.
+My current work e-mail is [rodrigo.brito@mail.udp.cl](rodrigo.brito@mail.udp.cl), please state "ITS repository" in the subject so I can answer as soon as possible in case of an issue related to data quality..

-This repo contains two folders:
+This repo contains a document called "Appendix B" containing a description of how the ITS dataset was built, and two folders:

 1. **data,** which contains **the final dataset** compiled by the authors for the research paper;
 2. **plots**, which contains various plots made to create and explore the dataset, as well as for testing the International Technological Subordination (ITS) theoretical framework.
 The *plots* folder contains 5 subfolders: